Faithful universal graphs for minor-closed classes: Introduction

 Let us say that a universal graph family $\mathcal{U}=(U_n)_{n\in \mathbb{N}}$ for a graph class $\mathcal{G}$ is \emph{faithful} if for any $n\in \mathbb{N}$, $U_n\in \mathcal{G}$.
 In the context of chip design, the configurable chip has the same physical constraints as the different chips it is supposed to emulate, so in graph-theoretic terms we expect that the underlying (universal) graph is faithful (for instance, if all graphs underlying the different chips have to be planar, the configurable chip also has to be planar).
 As suggested above, all the techniques mentioned in the previous paragraph produce universal graphs that are not faithful.
 Moreover, in the few cases where some non-trivial faithful universal graphs are known, their size is significantly larger than the size of the optimal universal graphs.

 Consider for instance the case of trees.
-It was proved by Chung and Graham \cite{chung.graham} that there is a subgraph-universal graph with $\Theta(n\log n)$ edges for trees\footnote{A mistake in the proof of Chung and Graham was very recently discovered by Kaul and Wood \cite{KW25}, but they proved that a slightly weaker bound of $O(n\log n \log \log n)$ holds instead.}, and that this bound is best possible.
+It was proved by Chung and Graham \cite{chung.graham} that there is a subgraph-universal graph with $\Theta(n\log n)$ edges for trees\footnote{See also \cite{FHT23,KKKW25}, who identified a mistake in the original proof of Chung and Graham and provided corrected versions.}, and that this bound is best possible.
 As explained above, the proof uses separators and produces graphs with cliques of logarithmic size, so the resulting graphs are very far from trees (or any other class of sparse graphs).
 On the other hand, Gol'dberg and Livshits \cite{GL68} constructed faithful subgraph-universal graphs for trees on $2^{O(\log^2n)}$ vertices, and this order of magnitude was later shown to be asymptotically best possible \cite{CGC81}.
 Note that as explained above, while minimising the number of vertices in a subgraph-universal in general is not relevant (because complete graphs contain all graphs of the same order as subgraphs), minimising the number of vertices in a \emph{faithful} subgraph-universal graph is interesting, especially when the original graph class $\mathcal{G}$ is sparse (and thus does not contain large cliques).
 Note also that while there is no tree of polynomial size containing all trees on $n$ vertices as subgraph, there is a binary tree of size $O(n^4)$ containing all binary trees on $n$ vertices as minor \cite{HWY10}, and this result has interesting applications in algebraic complexity theory in the presence of non-associativity.